fmxsh/tot-ontology/README.md

 - A thing is a particular thing, it is not another thing.
 - A things existence is contingent on perception.
 If a thing is not perceived, it is not a thing.
 If a thing is perceived, it is a thing.
 - A thing must have an identity.

+## /meta/

+In short: The _meta_ category is not part of the conceptual model — it is a scaffold for perceiving it clearly.

+No attempts are made to make it ontologicaly integral to the core model of _structure of conceptual models_, such that it is part of its constitution or emerges.
+Neither is it existing outside the ontological reality defined by _structure of conceptual models_.
+Remember,

+- there is no conceptual model outside this ontology,
+- the active cognitive process of interpreting sensory input, for the necessary purpose of meaning-making, reflects the _structure of conceptual models_,
+- there is no meaningful interaction with sensory input (the presumed _real_) without _conceptual models_, no matter how unconscious those models are.

+Thus, the _meta_ category can not somehow exist outside the ontological reality of _structure of conceptual models_.

+The _meta_ category is not part of the conceptual model, but it must exist on the same terms as any other conceptual model.
+It is not ontologicaly integral to the core structure of all conceptual models, but it is ontologically real in the sense the _meta_ category is perceived **by** the same process of analytical application of _structure of conceptual models_, regardless of how unconscious that analytical process is.
+The rationalization is further clarified below.

+> [!NOTE]
+> A very intuition was first to actually make _meta_ integral to the core model, such that it somehow emerged.
+The assumption was that "all that is meaningful surely must originate directly in the core general structure", but that was not the case.
+The category _meta_ originates simply as sensory input being part of the many other things you need to understand you have a text-file in front of you describing a particular conceptual model and how that text and its meaning should be interpreted to understand the conceptual model the text aims to convey.
+At this point, it seems the _structure of conceptual models_ has reached a level of being solid and complete, thus, naturally, in its ontological minimalism, rejects the attempt of _meta_ to place itself at the core.

+### Definition

+The meta category is a pseudo-category that is not emergent of perceptual differentiation and the percievers activity of such.
+The meta category is purely for sake of conceptual modeling, in that, when _structure of conceptual models_ is applied to model a concept by analyzing sensory input and writing the conceptual model in a text-file, the _meta_ category adds what is needed to help model the concept.
+It can be for example a table of contents, or a definition of syntax used to describe parts that makes up the conceptual model.
+The _meta_ category consists of things that are of use for understanding the conceptual model, and not part of the conceptual model itself.
+The _meta_ category supplies what is helpful for rendering the conceptual model in the perceiver's understanding.

+### Content

+The content of the _meta_ category is not part of the conceptual model itself, and can thus be placed anywhere.
+Here it has been placed at the end, but it can as well be at the beginning, to contain a table of contents.
+You can have none, one, or many `## /meta/`.
+They are level two headings by default, but can be any other heading, or any other format, as long as it appears as a title for a section.
+The _meta_ category is always titled `/meta/`.
+They can contain anything after meta marker.
+Example: `/meta/ Additional context`.
+The forward slash (`/`) is used to separate it from the conceptual model's possible own use of the word `meta`.
+The word `meta` is case sensitive and `/MeTa/` is considered the same.

+The _meta_ category can also be used to hold appendix.
+Template metadata (versioning, authorship, etc.), change log, todo, footnotes etc.

+### Ontological rationalization

+Rationalization of the meta category: to ontologicly explain the meta category, **the very text itself** describing a _conceptual model_ **undergoes the same spontaneous perceptual differentiation** that humans innately preform when understanding anything.
+The text-description appears to the human as sensory input.
+It is already conceptualized as a "file" on a "computer" with a familiar language.
+Then the content is conceptualized as a textfile in the format of _structure of conceptual models_ with _meta_ category.
+Thus, the human has a higher level conceptual model, built spontaneously by the mind, whereby he or she knows to separate the _meta_ category from the conceptual model being described, and knows to use the content of the _meta_ category to understand and conceptually modell the specific _conceptual model_ that the file describes.
+The perceiver interacts with the _meta_ category to understand the conceptual model.
+In a sense, the _meta_ category is no different from any other tool used to help understand the conceptual model, for example a text-magnifying tool in the text editor to help reading ability, or another example would be color theme for eye comfort.
+The meta category can for example contain a table of contents.
+However, the category can also contain such things that are more integrated with the description of the model itself: things like an invented syntax used specifically to describe the conceptual model.
+The _meta_ category is instrumental in understanding the _conceptual model_ in question.